yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 # Full Bandwidth Pipe
-Because web content is comprised of many smaller resources, traditionally, it has been difficult to make sure the network's bandwidth is well-utilized when delivering it.
-We discussed early delivery earlier, but that's not the only piece for that puzzle.
+Because web content comprises many smaller resources, traditionally it has been difficult to make sure the network's bandwidth is well used when delivering it.
+We've already discussed early delivery, but that's not the only piece of that puzzle.
-With HTTP/1, requests often incurred the overhead of starting their own connections, which introduced a delay between the time the resource was discovered to the time it was requested.
+With HTTP/1, requests often incurred the overhead of starting their own connections, which introduced a delay between the time a resource was discovered and the time it was requested.
-That delay still exists, to a lesser extent, for HTTP/2 for third party content.
-A separate connection still needs to be established.
+That delay still exists, to a lesser extent, for HTTP/2 for third party content: a separate connection still needs to be established.

 Resource discovery itself is another tricky piece.
-Since web content is progressively discovered, it means that network efficiency is often blocked on processing efficiency (the browser has to do work on previously loaded resources in order to discover and request future ones).
+Since web content is progressively discovered, it means network efficiency is often blocked by processing efficiency (the browser has to work on previously loaded resources to discover and request future ones).
-It also means that resource loading is latency bound as at least a full RTT has to be spent on downloading and processing each layer of the loading dependency tree, which is required to discover and download the next one.
+It also means that resource loading is latency-bound, as at least a full RTT has to be spent on downloading and processing each layer of the loading dependency tree, which is required to discover and download the next one.

 ## Early Discovery
-What can we do in order to speed this process up and avoid this process being latency and processing bound?
+What can we do to speed up this process and avoid it being latency-and processing-bound?

-H2 Push, which we discussed earlier, is one way to make sure that by the time critical resources are discovered by the browser, they are already downloaded and are safely stowed in its cache.
+H2 Push, discussed earlier, is one way to make sure that by the time critical resources are discovered by the browser, they are already downloaded and are safely stowed in its cache.

 ### Preload
 Another, slightly more flexible alternative is preload.

-Preload enables us to declaratively fetch resources ahead of time, in a way that is decoupled from their usage.
-That means that for predictable late-discovered resources, we could include preload links for them in the document, and let the browser know about them and fetch them early on.
+We mentioned preload as a mechanism that decouples loading from execution, but it also enables us to declaratively fetch resources ahead of time.
+For predictable late-discovered resources, we could include preload links for them in the document, and let browsers know about them and fetch them early on.
 Preloaded resources are downloaded using the right priorities for their resource type, which is defined using the `as` attribute.

-Preload's `as` attribute enable the browser to know what resource type it is fetching and therefore enables it to download it with the right priority, while using the correct `Accept` headers.
+Preload's `as` attribute lets browsers know what resource type is being fetched and therefore enables downloading with the right priority, while using the correct `Accept` headers.

 Using it can be as simple as including